-Unfortunately, council stipulated that sheds in their suburb may only have a maximum wall height of 2.4m and be up to only 60sqm in area.
+Unfortunately, council stipulated that the shed must have a maximum wall height of 2.4 metres and be up to only 60sqm in area.

 The customer had to unfortunately give up their dream of having that shed on that property… but they’re currently looking for a bigger property elsewhere!

 While you’re here, why not download free…

 Get Free, Proven Tips To Save Time, Money and Stress When Planning Any Shed Project.